 Y-DNA test results are often clear cut; but, in some cases, it is appropriate to consider their statistical basis:

-A characteristic Y-line DNA signature has been found for 25 of the 37 Plant volunteers tested so far and different results have been obtained for 1 volunteer called Plants and for 10 volunteers called Plante (though 7 of the 10 called Plante match one another).
-Largely consistent results with at least half of the volunteers matching, such as has been found so far for Plant (and separately for Plante), can be considered to be expectable provided that one supposes each name, Plant and Plante, descended mostly from its own single family.
+A characteristic Y-line DNA signature has been found for 35 of the 61 Plant (and Plantt) volunteers tested so far.
+Different results have been obtained for 1 volunteer called Plants and for 1 called Plenty and for 10 volunteers called Plante (though 8 of the 11 called Plante match one another along with 1 more spelled LaPlante).
+Largely consistent results with at least half of the volunteers matching, such as has been found so far for Plant (and separately for Plante), can be considered to be expectable provided that one supposes each name, Plant or Plante, descended mostly from its own main single family.
 The Canadian Plante family is of different male-line stock from the main English Plant family.
 Either might be fantastically imagined to have descended from the fictionally-supposed 7th century Plantard family in France; or, fiction aside, from Eimeric de la Planta (alias de Plant') in Anjou in 1202.
 Alternatively, the main Plant family could be just an English family from around 1200-1400

 The Plant project was begun in late 2001 and initial accounts of its implications for the Plant and Plantagenet names have been published as:

 - John S Plant (2005) Modern methods and a controversial surname: Plant, Nomina, Vol. 28, pp. 115-33;

 - John S Plant (2007) The tardy adoption of the Plantagenet surname, Nomina, Vol. 30, pp. 57-84;